mirage/mirage-www/tmpl/blog/functoria.md

 ### Switching implementation

 We can do much more with keys: we can use them to switch devices at configure time.
-To illustrate, let us take the example of a dynamic storage: we want to choose between a block device and a crunch device with a command line option.
+To illustrate, let us take the example of dynamic storage: we want to choose between a block device and a crunch device with a command line option.
 In order to do that, we must first define a boolean key:

 ```